jduffield65/coppafish/docs/pipeline/get_reference_spots.md

 [here](register.md#icp)).

 Once the $n_{spots} \times 4$ spot coordinate array is multiplied by the $4 \times 3$ transform, a
-$n_{spots} \times 3$ array is obtained and after the z-scaling and centering are removed, this gives the corresponding
+$n_{spots} \times 3$ array is obtained, and after the z-scaling and centering are removed, this gives the corresponding
 $yxz$ coordinates in round $r$, channel $c$.

 ### Reading off intensity